VisualComputing/nub/README.md

 }
 ```

 see the [SceneBuffers](https://github.com/VisualComputing/nub/blob/master/examples/basics/SceneBuffers/SceneBuffers.pde) example.
-Render the same node hierarchy among the scene and several off-screen scenes with:
+Render the same node hierarchy among the scene and several off-screen scenes, each one from its owm `eye` point-of-view, with:

 ```processing
 void draw() {